nervosnetwork/docs.nervos.org/website/docs/labs/sudtbycapsule_zh.md

 };

 fn check_owner_mode(args: &Bytes) -> Result<bool, Error> {
-    // With owner lock script extracted, we will look through each input in the
+    // With owner 锁脚本（lock script） extracted, we will look through each input in the
     // current transaction to see if any unlocked cell uses owner lock. for i in 0.. {
         // check input's lock_hash with script args